arecker/cookbook/recipes/thanksgiving/turkey-stock.md

 - peppercorns, whole (2 tbsp)
 - canola oil, or any high smoke point neutral oil (1 tbsp)

+**Optional/Alternatives**

+- drumsticks work well for the white stock
+- if you can't find enough turkey parts at the store, you can substitute chicken as well

 ## Procedure

 ### Make the White Stock